 We came across a little kiosk called Assome Tours on a walk.
 The sign outside said that they offered car and motorbike rental, tours and massages.
 We proceeded to complete the most informal car rental process we’ve ever done, and were given a piece of paper to sign and the car keys by a friendly middle-aged lady, called Mariam.
 The rental price for the Toyota Avanza was 4000 THB for 5 days.
 (Approx. R1500).

 As soon as we got the car, we went for a drive along the winding coastal roads towards Patong and Phuket Old Town.
 A stark contrast to the island's beach areas, Old Phuket Town is a historical and cultural gem.
 With Sino-Portuguese architecture, colorful shophouses, and charming cafes, it's perfect for a leisurely stroll or drive.
 We drove around for a while getting a feel for the place then took a walk in the old town and looked at the Sino-Portuguese buildings.

 Of particular interest here, are the Thai Hua Museum, which recounts the history of the Chinese people in Phuket, Baan Chinpracha, a well-preserved Sino Portuguese mansion that one can visit, and Phra Pitak Chinpracha Mansion, now known as The Blue Elephant Cooking School and Restaurant.

 Over the next few days, we explored much of Phuket as we could.
 We went for walks on the family-friendly beaches, indulged in Thai massages, shopped at the night, day and weekend markets, and found hidden waterfalls.

 We also visited the Big Buddha, a 45-meter-tall white marble statue on a mountain top which has great views over Phuket.
 We drove ourselves to Surakul Pier where we hired a longtail boat that took us to explore Phang Nga Bay, James Bond Island and Koh Panyee floating village.
-It was an incredible experience which I will cover in another post.
+It was an incredible experience which I have covered here.